EliBildman/PoemGenerator/README.md

 ```bash
 python poemCreator.py true
 ```
-to re-tokenize poems and recreate word map
+To re-tokenize poems and recreate word map__

+or

 ```bash
 python poemCreator.py [lines] [min] [max]
 ```
-to create a poem.
+To create a poem.

-lines: number of lines in output poem.
+lines: number of lines in output poem. __
-min: minimum individual line length in poem
+min: minimum individual line length in poem. __
-max: maximum individual line length in poem
+max: maximum individual line length in poem. __

 Poem lines can span anywhere from min to max number of words, inclusively.